lzrmihnea/lzrmihnea.github.io/_drafts/2017-04-23-book-notes-duckworth-grit.markdown

 Angela Duckworth [ **[website][angela-duckwork-website]** ][ **[wikipedia][angela-duckwork-wikipedia]** ] is a psychologist, popular science author and at the time of writing this article, a Professor of Psychology at the University of Pennsylvania.

+# 1. Central idea: **Perseverance, or grit > natural born talent and intelligence**.
+Anyone can have what they want, as long as they're willing to work for it.

+# 2. West Fort Worth

 > Half of the questions were about perseverance.
 They asked how much you agree with statements like “I have overcome setbacks to conquer an important challenge” and “I finish whatever I begin.”
 The other half of the questions were about passion.
 They asked whether your “interests change from year to year” and the extent to which you “have been obsessed with a certain idea or project for a short time but later lost interest.”
 What emerged was the Grit Scale—a test that, when taken honestly, measures the extent to which you approach life with grit.